obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 A database is a collection of documents and functions which operate upon the documents (views, filters, and validations).
 Databases in TiTouchDB are primarily namespaces for document collections.

+Note on replication: the methods which create [`Replication`](#replication) objects can take either a URL of a remote CouchDB database or the name of a database running under the current [`DatabaseManager`](#databaseManager).
+The value of the `internalURL` property should not be used to set up a local-to-local replication.

 ### Properties